pguyot/elibphonenumber/README.md

 ## Note

-- This project is active.
-I'm doing updates often because I see the original author is no longer maintaining it.
+This repository is a fork of [johnhamelink/elibphonenumber][4] which itself is a fork of [silviucpp/elibphonenumber][3].

-- This repository is a fork of [silviucpp/elibphonenumber][3], except this version is designed to be used with rebar3 & hex.pm, which means we have elixir support.
+Compared to upstream version, this repository includes recent from [silviucpp/elibphonenumber][3], including `phonenumber_to_carrier` module, as well as a fix to compile elibphonenumber on FreeBSD.

 ## Dependencies